waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **route_finder:** The tool initially had a bug where it only considered the first exit from a map.
 This has been fixed by iterating through all possible start nodes.
 A second bug was discovered where it did not account for intra-map travel; this has also been fixed.

 ## V. Agent/Tool Ideas
 - **move_advisor:** An agent that suggests which Pokémon should learn a specific move, considering type, stats, and existing moveset.
 This would be useful for optimizing my team's effectiveness.
+I should refine my `hm_advisor` into this instead of making a new agent.

 ### Untested Assumptions
 - I need to test if `FLOOR_UP_WALL` tiles are truly one-way by trying to move down them.